21 Jun Wind measurement in precision agriculture

 There are many players in this field.
 Here is a brief presentation of some of them:

 With their Unimap app, the Argentinian company supports sustainable agriculture.
 Their solution is available on smartphone, tablet or computer.
-This app helps farmers make the right decisions with access to all data and have an alert if needed.
+This application helps farmers to make the right decisions with access to all data and have an alert if needed.
 Acronex uses our CV7-OEM ultrasonic wind sensors to equip on-board sprayers on farm machinery.

 Their 100% online platform allows to manage all the data and activities of the farm.
 Myeasyfarm includes 10 key functions: plot management, equipment management, task planning, input modulation, automated documentation, costing, data analysis, weather, real-time monitoring and all plot information in one place.
 Myeasyfarm is a partner of Sencrop, Weenat and Isagri.